PoshCode/ModuleBuilder/README.md

 # Goals/Ideas #

 The primary goal of this module is to increase the ease and consistency of PowerShell module creation as well as provide a structure to the project that makes it easy for others to contribute and for the owners to integrate those changes in.

+Take a look at the **[wiki](../wiki)** for more details

 # Features #